bdonon/DeepStatisticalSolvers/README.md

 ### AC power flow - 14 nodes

-The best existing method is the Newton-Raphson method (NR)
+The best existing method is the Newton-Raphson method (NR).
+The correlation is in term of active power flows through power lines.

 | Model name         | Model 0 | Model 1 | Model 2 |
 | ------------------ |---------|---------|---------|